farbton/rotateTxtAndJpg/ReadMe.md

 # RotateTxtAndJpg

-Tool for Rotation for images in.jpg-format and the Bounding Box in .txt-format for training in darknet
+Tool for rotation of images in .jpg-format and the bounding box in .txt-format for training in darknet

 ## Getting Started